 A Crown, Throne, and Footstool

 “Rabbi Avin son of Rabbi Adda said in the name of Rabbi Yitsḥaq, ‘How do we know that the blessed Holy One puts on tefillin?
 For it is said: YHWH has sworn by His right hand and by the arm of His strength (Isaiah 62:8).
 By His right hand—this is Torah, as is said: From His right hand was a fiery law for them (Deuteronomy 33:2).
 And by the arm of His strength—this is tefillin, as is said: YHWH will give strength unto His people (Psalms 29:11).
 How do we know that tefillin are a strength to Israel?
 For it is written: And all the peoples of the earth will see that the name of YHWH is called over you and they will fear you (Deuteronomy 28:10), and it has been taught: Rabbi Eli’ezer the Great says, ‘This refers to tefillin of the head.’
-Rabbi Naḥman son of Yitsḥaq asked Rabbi Ḥiyya son of Avin, ‘These tefillin of the Master of the Universe—what is written in them?
+Rabbi Naḥman son of Yitsḥaq asked Rabbi Ḥiyya son of Avin, ‘These tefillin of the Master of the World—what is written in them?
 He replied, ‘Who is like Your people Israel, a unique nation on earth’ (1 Chronicles 17:2)” (BT Berakhot 6a).

 “I will take away My palm and you will see My back (Exodus 33:23).
 Rav Ḥana son of Bizna said in the name of Rabbi Shim’on the Devout, ‘This teaches us that the blessed Holy One showed Moses the knot of tefillin [at the back of His head]’” (BT Berakhot 7a).